cmiddlemas/nn_scripts/README.md

 # nn_scripts

-Author: Timothy Middlemas
+Author: Claire Middlemas

 A script to compute nearest-neighbor functions and a collection of scripts to help test the output

 I heavily used Ge Zhang's C++ code and many previous Torquato group papers in designing this code.
+This code was developed during my time at Princeton University in the Torquato Group.

 The script run_tests.sh will make a bunch of simple ensembles and run compute_nn for four different bin sizes on each, for comparison